Solving non-linear integral equations for laser pulse retrieval with Newton's method: Squaring the system, Newton's method, Homotopy continuation

 which is connecting two polynomial systems and all roots of them via smooth curves $X(s)$, the start system (first term) at $s=0$ and the target system (second term) at $s=1$, where $s$ is the continuation parameter; in general, a curve in the complex plane, in the following real $s\in[0,1]$.

 An $X(s=0)$ is chosen freely (normally a Gaussian) to compute $C_0 := F(X(s=0))$ in forward direction.
-It is guaranteed\footnotemark that beginning at the solution $X(s=0)$ of the so-created start system and following the curve $X(s)$ to arrive at a solution of the target system, if $H'^M(X(s),s)$ is nonsingular and $s$ an arbitrary complex curve beginning at $s=0$ and ending at $s=1$.
+It is guaranteed that beginning at the solution $X(s=0)$ of the so-created start system and following the curve $X(s)$ to arrive at a solution of the target system, if $H'^M(X(s),s)$ is nonsingular and $s$ an arbitrary complex curve beginning at $s=0$ and ending at $s=1$.
+Though, here we move along real paths where a finite number of singular points\footnotemark exist, as an arbirary complex path would render the homotopy to have complex coefficients and the continuation path would, in general, end at an undesirable complex root of the target system.

 Starting at $s=s_m$ with $H^M(X(s_m),s_m) = 0$ and taking a step $s_{m+1} = s_m + \Delta s$ with $\Delta s$ small enough along the $X(s)$ curve, we can guarantee to be close enough to a solution of $H^M(X,s_{m+1}) = 0$ when using the initial iterate $X(s_m)$.
 This path tracking, see Fig.~\ref{fig:pathtracker} (top left), is usually done in a predictor-corrector scheme with adaptive step size control.
 We use step size parameters as in PHCpack \cite{Verschelde:2011}, a predictor given by the local tangent and one Newton steps as a corrector (reusing the Jacobian to compute the new local tangent).